 Short Bytes: Finding the installation date and uptime of your computer is an easy task.
 With the help of some simple commands, which you need to run in Windows Command Prompt and Linux terminal, you can find these answers in no time.
 Windows users can simply see the uptime in the Task Manager.

 What if I tell you that you can easily find the answers to your questions on your Windows and Linux PC?
-There are some useful utilities and commands that one can use to know the installation date of the operating system and the PC uptime.
+There are some useful commands and utilities that one can use to know the installation date of the operating system and the PC uptime.

 Finding installation date and uptime in Windows PC